keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

     - *getPodLogs*: Retrieves the "logs" of a pod leveraging Kubernetes API calls and returns them as a string.
   - ![Screenshot from 2020-08-25 23-06-10](https://user-images.githubusercontent.com/61749/91254401-f1853080-e727-11ea-9e4c-315bf2949959.png)

 - **(b)**: For each test, we must ensure that a new Operator instance is created for the current running test.
-These additions will create a new Custom Resource Definition and Custom Resource Controller instance.
+These additions will create a new Custom Resource instance and Custom Resource Controller instance for each test that is ran.
   - On running of the `BeforeEach` method, a new Operator instance will be created.
   - On running of the `AfterEach` method, the last Operator instance, is deleted.
 When deleted, any resources created and "watched" by the Operator instance (i.e. pods, etc.) are also deleted.
   - ![Screenshot from 2020-08-25 23-07-30](https://user-images.githubusercontent.com/61749/91254402-f21dc700-e727-11ea-9757-0f1134ba5218.png)